Chris Markoff

-Chris Markoff is a Yugoslav-American retired professional wrestler.
-He is best known for his appearances with professional wrestling promotions in the Midwestern United States in the 1960s.
+Risto Zelevarov (March 1, 1938 – February 10, 2024), known professionally as Chris Markoff, was a Yugoslav-American professional wrestler.
+He was best known for his appearances with professional wrestling promotions in the Midwestern United States in the 1960s.

 Early life

-Markoff was born in Yugoslavia and raised in Minneapolis, Minnesota in the United States.
+Markoff was born in Yugoslavia and raised in Minneapolis, Minnesota, United States.

 Professional wrestling career

 Markoff began his career in the Minneapolis-based American Wrestling Association in the mid-1960s.
 Managed by Professor Steve Druk, he feuded with The Crusher.
 He became AWA World Tag Team Champion with Harley Race in January 1967 after Race's original partner, Larry Hennig, sustained a broken leg.
 Their reign ended in November 1967 when they were defeated by Pat O'Connor and Wilbur Snyder.

-In the mid-1960s, Markoff began wrestling for the Indianapolis, Indiana-based World Wrestling Association, where he formed a tag team with Angelo Poffo called "The Devil's Duo".
+In the mid-1960s, Markoff began wrestling for the Indianapolis, Indiana–based World Wrestling Association, where he formed a tag team with Angelo Poffo called "The Devil's Duo".
 Markoff and Poffo won the WWA World Tag Team Championship in 1966 and again in 1967.

-In the late-1960s, Markoff began competing for Championship Wrestling from Florida.
+In the late 1960s, Markoff began competing for Championship Wrestling from Florida.
 He won the NWA Florida Tag Team Championship in 1969 and again in 1972.

-In 1969, Markoff wrestled for the Los Angeles, California-based promotion NWA Hollywood Wrestling.
+In 1969, Markoff wrestled for the Los Angeles, California–based promotion NWA Hollywood Wrestling.
 Over the course of the year, he won the NWA Americas Tag Team Championship with Bronko Lubich, the NWA "Beat the Champ" Television Championship, and the NWA Pacific Coast Heavyweight Championship (Los Angeles version) three times.

 In 1972, Markoff toured Japan with the Japan Wrestling Association, wrestling a series of matches against Apache Bull Ramos.
 Antagonism between Markoff and Ramos resulted in a legitimate brawl in a restaurant during which Ramos bit off part of Markoff's ear and Markoff bit off the tip of Ramos' finger.

 In 1978, Markoff wrestled in New Zealand for All Star Pro Wrestling, briefly holding the NWA British Empire/Commonwealth Championship.
 In the same year, he wrestled in Hawaii for 50th State Big Time Wrestling, holding the NWA Hawaii Tag Team Championship with Steve Strong.

-In 1981, Markoff joined the Charlotte, North Carolina-based Jim Crockett Promotions, where he formed a tag team with Nikolai Volkoff called "The Imperial Russians".
+In 1981, Markoff joined the Charlotte, North Carolina–based Jim Crockett Promotions, where he formed a tag team with Nikolai Volkoff called "The Imperial Russians".
 Managed by Lord Alfred Hayes, the duo won the NWA Mid-Atlantic Tag Team Championship later that year.

+By 1985 Markoff was back in the AWA as the manager and occasional tag team partner of Boris Zhukov.

+Death

+Markoff died on February 10, 2024, at the age of 85, after suffering a stroke in January.